wp-plugins/mailchimp-for-wp/readme.txt

 Make sure to go to **form settings** in the plugin settings screen.
 There you have to check a checkbox that says "load form functionality".
 This will make the plugin load the necessary code.

 = Can I add a checkbox to this third-party form? = Yes, you can.
 Go to checkbox and tick the checkbox that says "show checkbox at other forms (manual)".
 Then, include ANY field with name attribute `mc4wp-do-subscribe` and the plugin will take care of the rest.

 Example:
 `<input type="checkbox" name="mc4wp-do-subscribe" value="1" id="mc4wp-checkbox" /><label for="mc4wp-checkbox">Subscribe to our newsletter</label>`

 Make sure your form contains an email field with any of the following names:
-`email, e-mail, emailaddress, user_email, your-email, your_email, signup_email, emailadres`
+`email, e-mail, email_address, your-email`

-Note: when using Contact Form 7 you can use "[mc4wp_checkbox]" inside your CF7 form template.
+Note: when using Contact Form 7 you can use `[mc4wp_checkbox]` inside your CF7 form template to render the checkbox.

+= I'm using Contact Form 7 / plugin XYZ with the checkbox, how do I add more MailChimp merge fields? = Prefix the name attribute with `mc4wp-` and the plugin will send the field value to MailChimp.

+Example CF7 code for MailChimp WEBSITE field:
+`[text* mc4wp-website]`

+Example HTML code:
+`<input type="text" name="mc4wp-WEBSITE" /><label>Your website:</label>`

 = How do I add subscribers to certain interest groups? = Use the field wizard.
 Or, if you know more about HTML, the following snippet should get you started. **Replace `###` with your grouping ID or grouping name**.